V. Maitreyan

-Dr Vasudevan Maitreyan (born 21 November 1955) is an Indian oncologist and politician was a member of the Rajya Sabha, the upper house of the Parliament of India.
+Vasudevan Maitreyan (born 21 November 1955) is an Indian oncologist and politician from Dravida Munnetra Kazhagam, he was a member of the Rajya Sabha, the upper house of the Parliament of India representing All India Anna Dravida Munnetra Kazhagam, for 3 terms from January 2002 to June 2004 and again from July 2007 to July 2019.
+He was Organizing Secretary of AIADMK.

 Early life and education

 Maitreyan was born to Indian independence activist K. R. Vasudevan and his wife Manga Vasudevan on 21 November 1955 in a Vadagalai Iyengar family.
 He had his schooling in Madras and graduated in medicine from the Government Medical College, Nagpur.
 On completion of his graduation, Maitreyan pursued his M. D. in Medical Oncology from the Madras Medical College and did his D. M. in Medical Oncology from the Cancer Institute, Madras University.

-Medical career

-On completion of his education, Maitreyan practised as an oncologist for sometime.
-He has written articles in many Indian and foreign medical journals.